utsavraj/Restaurant-Recommender/Version 1/README.rst

 Accepts input file named as 'input.txt' (one already added for testing)

 INPUT FILE INFO:
+* Create a resource.
+* Retrieve a resource.
+* Delete a resource.
+* Retrieve a resource again to confirm it is gone.
 * First line is the budget. *NOTE*: The budget cannot be negative.
 * The next lines are menu items and their corresponding prices seperated by '*' for allignment.